Soldier’s sham marriage conviction exposes immigration fraud ring in military

 Sometimes, the migrants are quite brazen.

-In one case out of Fort Carson, Colorado, an immigrant couple from Trinidad & Tobago who overstayed their visas continued to live publicly as a family even though one of them had married an Army sergeant to win legal status.
+In one case out of Fort Carson, Colorado, an immigrant couple from Trinidad and Tobago who overstayed their visas continued to live publicly as a family even though one of them had married an Army sergeant to win legal status.
 The sergeant in that case was sentenced to eight months in prison.

 Homeland Security didn’t respond to a request for comment.